World House of Rondine

 What is the World House?

-Currently, the World House hosts thirty students from twenty-five different countries in Europe, Africa, America and the Middle East.
+Currently, the World House hosts thirty students from twenty-five different countries in Europe, Africa, America and Asia.

 World House: the main focuses